Ira-Shokar/Ira-Shokar.github.io/_pages/projects.md

      - ```Python, AWS Services```.
 In progress.

  - _'Quantifying the effecitiveness of natural hazard preventions by using an LSTM to predict rainfall runoff in flood risk mitigation'_.
+Group Project.
 [Repository](https://github.com/ai4er-cdt/flood_risk_shipston).
       - ```Python```.